zerosign/wlroots/docs/env_vars.md

 * *WLR_SCENE_DISABLE_VISIBILITY*: If set to 1, the visibility of all scene nodes will be considered to be the full node.
 Intelligent visibility canculations will be disabled.
+* *WLR_SCENE_HIGHLIGHT_TRANSPARENT_REGION*: Highlights regions of scene buffers that are advertised as transparent through wlr_scene_buffer_set_opaque_region().
+  This can be used to debug issues with clients advertizing bogus opaque regions with scene based compositors.

 # Generic